Tanushka-Sonde/Mechatronics-Project/README.md

 1. **STL Files**
    All 3D-printable components required to build our rover are provided in the `CAD` folder.
 Components include:
-   - Frame structure
+   - Full base
-   - End effector
+   - Bracket
-   - Suction mechanism attachments
+   - U frame
-   - Joint connectors
+   - Final

 2. **Source Code**
    - `app.py`: The primary code for controlling servo motors which are connected to wheels.